Dangerous Stairway Fall

 California law regulates stairways in public places, specifically § 3231 of California/OSHA Title 8 regulations.
-These regulations require the following for stairways in public places:
+These regulations require the following for stairways in public areas:

 - Stairways must have code-compliant handrails.

-- Property owners have a duty to keep the stairways clean and maintained in good repair.
+- Property owners must keep the stairways clean and maintained in good repair.

 - There is a minimum width requirement based on the occupant load of the building for a public stairway.

-- The “rise and run” of a stairway (i.e. the surface your foot lands on and the distance you lift your foot to get to the next step) must comply with state specifications.
+- The "rise and run" of a stairway (i.e., the surface your foot lands on and the distance you lift your foot to the next step) must comply with state specifications.

-As you can see, this means a fall caused by broken stairs, a loose handrail or irregular steps may be a building code violation, which provides a sound basis for alleging that the property owner negligently maintained their property.
-In many cases, the defective condition that caused someone to suffer a stairway fall is not easily visible or reasonably obvious.
-This means that the defective condition was not "open and obvious."
-Just one irregular step, a broken stair, or a missing handrail can mean the difference between someone safely traversing the stairs and someone suffering a serious injury.
+As you can see, this means a fall caused by broken stairs, a loose handrail, or irregular steps may be a building code violation, which provides a sound basis for alleging that the property owner negligently maintained their property.
+The defective condition that caused someone to suffer a stairway fall is not easily visible or reasonably apparent in many cases.
+This means that the bad condition was not "open and obvious."
+One irregular step, a broken stair, or a missing handrail can mean the difference between someone safely traversing the stairs and someone suffering a serious injury.